agrawalamit2005/BlockCode/LandRegistrar/README.md

-# Starter kit - Ethereum Project
+# LandRegistrar - Ethereum Project

 ## Introduction
   This is a starter project kit for Ethereum Projects.